pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organizations.md

 ---
-title: Organizations
+title: "Pulumi Service: Organizations"
-meta_desc: An overview of Organizations within the Pulumi Cloud Service.
+meta_desc: Organizations are a space for you to collaborate on shared projects and stacks.
+Learn more about how Organizations work in the Pulumi Cloud Service.
 menu:
   intro:
     parent: pulumi-service